tiiiecherle/osx_install_config/README.md

 15 Manual Preferences
 -----
 Despite all the automation, not everything can be done by the scripts yet.
 Those files (for apple apps and system preferences) just give me a checklist of all preferences to be set manually.
 Every help to make this list shorter and add the settings to a script is welcome.

+At the end of every clean installation there are a few steps that take some cpu power and time before the mac is completely ready to be used, e.g. indexing emails after restore.
+All steps needed on my systems are documented in a separate file in this section, too.

 16 Seed update configuration